Deangelo Martin: Arrest

 Deangelo Martin was arrested at a Detroit bus stop on June 7, 2019.
 He was subsequently charged with assault and attempted murder in connection to the May 6 attack.
 After the second surviving victim identified him as her attacker, police took blood and saliva samples from Martin, which linked him to the four murders.
 Police searched over 3,000 abandoned houses in Detroit in search of more potential victims of his.
 He also became a suspect in several other murders, including that of Deborah Reynolds, who was last seen alive with Martin in a 7-Eleven.
 In December of 2018, her body was later discovered in a vacant home.

 In December 2019, Martin's lawyers filed a petition for a psychological examination, which found Martin to be sane and subject to criminal liability.
 His trial began on August 20, 2020.
-In September 2022, Martin accepted a plea deal, which stated that if he plead guilty to four counts of murder and two counts of rape, he would be sentenced to 45–70 years in prison instead of receiving a life sentence.
-Martin was sentenced on October 6, 2022, and is now imprisoned in the Richard A. Handlon Correctional Facility.
+In September 2022, Martin accepted a plea deal, which stated that if he pleaded guilty to four counts of murder and two counts of rape, he would be sentenced to 45–70 years in prison instead of receiving a life sentence.
+Martin was sentenced on October 6, 2022, and is now imprisoned at Ionia Correctional Facility.
+Ionia Correctional Facility (ICF) He will become eligible for parole on June 5, 2064.